 Blog Post

-Aerial Firefighting
+Aerial Firefighting Careers

-Captain Jenny Beatty • Jan 02, 2020
+Captain Jenny Beatty • January 2, 2020

 Pilots get lots of action fighting wildfires

-An ominously dark mushroom cloud towers some 30,000 feet overhead, dwarfing the aircraft heading directly towards its base.
+An ominously dark mushroom cloud towers some 30,000 feet overhead, dwarfing the aircraft heading directly toward its base.
 There, a wildland fire of several square miles is raging, fueled by dry trees of the mountain forests and fresh oxygen brought by the wind.
 Heat and smoke rush skyward to form the electrical storm which is now sending daggers of lightning ahead to spark new fires.
 Close to the fire, the aircraft will encounter severe turbulence and a heat so intense that firewhirls carry burning embers and even pieces of logs aloft.
 This firestorm reminiscent of a hydrogen bomb explosion would strike fear into the heart of most people.

-The first time she approached such a storm, Wanda Nagel asked herself: "What am I doing here?!"
-But she thought back to the incident several years ago when she had to stand aside helplessly, watching airtankers fight the fire that threatened her home in the foothills.
-Now a seasoned pilot of firefighting operations, Nagel knows that all the people on the ground -- firefighters as well as ordinary citizens -- are counting on her for support.
+But she thought back to the incident several years previous when she had to stand aside helplessly, watching airtankers fight the fire that threatened her home in the foothills.
+Now a seasoned pilot of firefighting operations, Nagel knows that all the people on the ground – firefighters as well as ordinary citizens – are counting on her for support.
 And so without hesitation, Nagel presses on through the smoky debris-filled air of the firestorm, joining the aerial fire brigade.

 When the Fire Alarm Rings...

 A centralized dispatch service for wildland fires, similar to a 911 service, determines what type of response to make to a fire depending on location, size, and available resources.
 An engine crew with a water pump might be dispatched to drive in and handle a fire spotted near a campground or in an area with easy road access.
 In remote areas, however, an aircraft is usually the first firefighting tool to arrive at the scene of a fire.
 Pilots, aircraft, and specialized firefighting crews are positioned in strategic locations near areas with a high fire risk and are on stand-by duty during daylight hours.
-When the fire alarm rings, the pilots and firefighters jump into their protective gear and run to the aircraft in order to launch within minutes, just like an airborne fire truck.
+When the fire alarm rings, the pilots and firefighters jump into their protective gear and run to the aircraft in order to launch within minutes, like an airborne fire truck.

 Helicopter Initial Attack

-There are vast roadless wildlands, but if a fire is reported in an area where a helicopter can find a landing spot, the helicopter initial attack or Helitack crew is called out first.
+There are vast roadless wildlands in the United States, but if a fire is reported in an area where a helicopter can find a landing spot, the helicopter initial attack or Helitack crew is called out first.
 The helicopter pilot flies the crew of four to eight specially trained firefighters to a safe site near the fire.
 Then the crew hooks a bucket on the belly of the helicopter, and the pilot searches for a nearby water source, such as a pond or lake.
-As the ground firefighters work to "scratch a line" by pulling vegetation away from the earth to control the spread of the fire, the helicopter supports them with water, 100 to 400 gallons at a time.
+As the ground firefighters work to “scratch a line” by pulling vegetation away from the earth to control the spread of the fire, the helicopter supports them with water, 100 to 400 gallons at a time.

-"The people on the ground rely on you," explains Bonnie Wilkins, a Helitack contract pilot on the Bell Jet Ranger and 212 helicopters.
-"Often the flames are too hot, and the firefighters need the water to cool it down so that they can scratch the line."
 The release mechanism on the bucket is pilot-controlled, so the helicopter can approach the fire with speed to trail the water a long way, or hover over the fire and pound water on it.

-Sometimes the Helitack crew goes into an area with no landing pad.
+“The people on the ground rely on you,” explains Bonnie Wilkins, a Helitack contract pilot on the Bell Jet Ranger and 212 helicopters.
+“Often the flames are too hot, and the firefighters need the water to cool it down so that they can scratch the line.”

-"The crew can rappel down to handle a fire," reports Ruth Ann Page, contract pilot on the Bell Long Ranger.
-"They once had to create a helipad for me by cutting down trees with chain saws in order to fight a big fire way up a mountain."
+“They once had to create a helipad for me by cutting down trees with chain saws in order to fight a big fire way up a mountain,” reports Ruth Ann Page, contract pilot on the Bell Long Ranger.
 After the fire is out, the Helitack crew returns to the helicopter.
-"We are absolutely a team," Wilkins says.
-"We stay together, communicate by radio, and go home as a unit."

 Dropping Smoke Jumpers